OUT OF STATE PROCESS

 DAY 3 or 4

 Interview with a Background Detective.
-This is a formal job interview and can take anywhere from 2-5 hours depending upon your background.
+This is a formal job interview and can take anywhere from 2-4 hours depending upon your background.
+We have no way to predict how many out of state laterals will apply, show-up and pass the above listed events, so plan on being here for all four (4) days.

-If successful, you will need to return to Seattle.
-This usually occurs 4-5 months later and is something that will be scheduled by your assigned Background Detective when the time comes to do so.
+If you are successful in passing all the sections during trip one, trip two typically occurs 4-6 months later and will be scheduled by your assigned Background Detective.
 You will need to be here for a week (M-F) in order to complete the polygraph exam, psychological exam and evaluation and medical exam.